AlexandraBledea/ToyLanguageInterpreter/README.md

 # Functionalities
 - Storing instructions in execution stacks
 - Storing local variables in symbol tables
-- Storing BufferedReader objects into a file table for file operations
+- Storing BufferedReader objects into a file table used for file operations
-- Shared heap across all the states created by a program - allocation, reading, writing, garbage collector
+- Shared heap across all the states created by a program - allocation, reading, writing and garbage collector
 - Storing printing output in an output table
-- Upon forking, a new program state with a unique ID is being created
+- While forking, a new program state is being created with a unique ID
-- Program states: each state has an ID, a symbol table and an execution stack
+- Program states: each state has a unique ID, a symbol table and an execution stack

 ---